krzys9876/simple_xlsx_writer/README.md

 Keep in mind that the module is performance and size optimized, NOT memory optimized.
 The complete dataset (either from database of CSV file) is loaded to memory in order to calculate shared strings.

-For extremely large files (as for Excel terms, not extermely in general) the memory requirements are substantial.
+For extremely large files (as for Excel terms, not extremely in general) the memory requirements are substantial.

 One real-life example is conversion of 1GB CSV file (2.5M rows and 60 columns with lots of text repetitions, Windows 11).